 Country Village Shops

 If slightly fewer crowds are more your speed, head to Country Village Shops in Bothell.
-With thousands of magical lights, live reindeer, beautiful Santa photos and different events every weekend – this cute little spot has it all.
+With thousands of magical lights, live reindeer, beautiful Santa photos and different events every weekend–this cute little spot has it all.
 Not to mention, one-of-a-kind shopping!
-The Littles will delight in strolling the grounds and taking it all in – day or night.
+The Littles will delight in strolling the grounds and taking it all in, day or night.
 And Santa will make his grand arrival on Sat., Dec.
-2 along with festive fun all day long, including the Village's annual gingerbread house display and strolling carolers, plus a surprise visit from the Grinch!
-No reservations are needed to see Santa's arrival and pics will be available with the Big Guy in Red through Christmas Eve.
+1 along with festive fun all day long, including the Village's annual gingerbread house display and strolling carolers.

 23718 Bothell Everett Hwy.

 If your little conductor is into Thomas the Train, or just simply wants to experience the literal rush of the season, then the Santa Train should be on the top of your Eastside holiday to-do list.
 Running only four weekends Nov.
 24 through Dec.
 16, the Santa Train is the Northwest Railway Museum’s most popular event.
 Departing from North Bend, the train makes a 20 minute, 3.5-mile trip to Snoqualmie.
 Once there, travelers will enter the fully restored and decorated 1890-built depot for a visit with Santa Claus.
 Hot cocoa and coffee is included along with fresh-baked cookies and a small gift for each child who visits with Santa.

 Good to Know: Each year, over 11,000 people ride the Santa Train—and tickets went on sale in August— so snatch yours up pronto!
 There is no assigned seating, so get in line with those you want to sit with (and the Museum suggests 30 minutes prior to departure time).
 Also, make sure your little riders use the potty beforehand, as there is no bathroom on the train.